darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : There is no "right" choice for the norm, and the appropriate choice depends strongly on the image to which it is applied - you should experiment and decide for yourself which setting gives the most pleasing result with the fewest artifacts.

 contrast in highlights
 : This control selects the desired curvature at the highlights end of the _filmic rgb_ spline curve.
-Selecting _hard_ (default) places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the highlights.
+The default setting (_safe_) is guaranteed not to over- or under-shoot but has quite muted contrast near white.
+Selecting _hard_ places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the highlights.
 Selecting _soft_ loosens this constraint, resulting in a gentler curve with less tonal compression in the highlights.

 contrast in shadows
 : This control selects the desired curvature at the shadows end of the _filmic rgb_ spline curve.
-Selecting _hard_ (default) places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the shadows.
+The default setting (_safe_) is guaranteed not to over- or under-shoot but has quite muted contrast near black.
+Selecting _hard_ places a tighter constraint on the slope of the spline, which makes the curve sharper and hence introduces more tonal compression in the shadows.
 Selecting _soft_ loosens this constraint, resulting in a gentler curve with less tonal compression in the shadows.

 use custom middle-gray values
 : Enabling this setting makes the _middle-gray luminance_ slider visible on the _scene_ tab.
 With this new edition of _filmic rgb_, it is now recommended to use the _exposure_ module to set the middle-gray level, so this setting is disabled by default (and the _middle-gray luminance slider_ is hidden).